pyArchimate – Public API shim

 Note: Perspectives are not handled in the current version of this library

-This class define the methods and properties to create Elements, Relationships, Diagrams (Views) with Nodes and Connections with visual layout
+This class defines methods and properties to create Elements, Relationships, Diagrams (Views) with Nodes and Connections with visual layout.

 Parameters: